 Candied Clementines Confit with Moroccan spices

-Dessert · Provencal Recipes · Tasha Powell · TasteFrequently when you hear the culinary term “confit,” it is related to a slow-cooked meat, often duck or goose.
-The bird is seasoned and then cooked in a low-temperature oven for many hours submerged in fat.
+Dessert · Provencal Recipes · Tasha Powell · TasteFrequently, when you hear the culinary term “confit,” it is related to a slow-cooked meat, often duck or goose.
+The bird is seasoned and then cooked in a low-temperature oven for many hours, submerged in fat.
 Although it might not sound that appealing, you will understand how this type of cooking tenderizes the meat once you have tried confit de canard.
-At one time, this process was a method of preserving the duck for longer-term storage, although that is not an issue today.
+At one time, this process was used to preserve the duck for longer-term storage, although that is no longer an issue today.
 You still buy the duck confit in its fat.

-You might think that this recipe Candied Clementines (Clementines Confit) with Moroccan spices has nothing to do with duck, but it uses a similar methodology of preservation, only in this case with sugar and corn syrup.
+You might think that this recipe, Candied Clementines (Clementines Confit) with Moroccan spices, has nothing to do with duck.
+Still, it employs a similar preservation method, this time using sugar and corn syrup.

 Candied Clementines (Clementines Confits) with Moroccan spices